If you love plants and gardens, prepare to be captivated (and to learn a lot!) when you visit the many beautiful botanical gardens in California.

 Santa Barbara Botanic Garden

 With a focus on the diversity of native California plants and trees, historic landmarks, and fabulous views to the Santa Ynez mountains and the Channel Islands, the Santa Barbara Botanic Garden is a must-visit!
+For nature lovers, visiting the garden is one of the top things to do in Santa Barbara.

 The garden’s 78 acres include cultivated areas as well as natural woodlands.
 Stroll the pathways to admire the over 1,000 species of plants on display.
 Also in the garden, you can admire historic landmarks such as the dam built in 1806 to supply water to the Santa Barbara Mission.